joestringer/RouteFlow/nox/doc/manual/source/app.rst

 Components
 ------------

-All NOX component code resides in *src/nox/coreapps*, *src/nox/netapps/*, or *src/nox/webapps/*.
-In general, each NOX component has its own directory however this isn't strictly necessary (for example *src/nox/coreapps/examples/* contains multiple apps).
+All NOX component code resides in *src/nox/apps/*.
+In general, each NOX component has its own directory within *src/nox/apps/* however this isn't strictly necessary (for example *src/nox/apps/examples/* contains multiple apps).

 Building a C++ only component
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Lets use the hub program (in src/nox/coreapps/hub/ ) as an example of how to extend NOX.
+Lets use the hub program (in src/nox/apps/hub/ ) as an example of how to extend NOX.
 Hub is just that, a dumb network hub which floods packets out of all ports except the incoming port.
 For every packet received by NOX, the hub floods the packet and then adds a flow entry in the